Sergio471/vim_settings/README.md

-Here is my vimrc I feel comfortable with.
+Here is my minimalistic vimrc I feel comfortable with.
 I use it mostly with c++ and ctags.
 Hope you'll find it useful too.